divya-123/MyNetflix-GPT/README.md

 -Update profile display name and photo
--Bug fix: SignUp user display name and profile picture update on Browse page -Bug fix: If the user is not logged in redirect /browse to Login page -Fetch movies from TMDB
+-Bug fix: SignUp user display name and profile picture update on Browse page -Bug fix: If the user is not logged in redirect /browse to Login page -Unsubscribe to the onauthstatechanged callback
+-Added hard coded values to constants file
+-Fetch movies from TMDB

 # Features